 - Inspect the drive sprocket for wear or damage when replacing the chain.
-If signs of wear or damage are present in the areas indicated, have the drive sprocket replaced by an authorized service center. - If you do not fully understand the correct procedure for sharpening the chain after reading the instructions that follow, have the saw chain sharpened by an authorized service center or replace with a recommended low-kickback chain.
+Have the drive sprocket replaced by an authorized service center if there are any signs of wear or damage. - If you do not fully understand the correct procedure for sharpening the chain after reading the instructions that follow, have the saw chain sharpened by an authorized service center or replace with a recommended low-kickback chain.